Best Floor Design Ideas to Add Beauty Underneath Your Feet

 1. Marble Floor Design

-Marble flooring isn’t anything new, palaces, monuments and grandiose temples across the globe are bestowed with marble floors to give them a luxurious and elegant touch.
+Marble flooring isn’t anything new.
+Palaces, monuments and grandiose temples across the globe are bestowed with marble floors.
+It gives them a luxurious and elegant touch.
 Though homes today integrate marble floors in one way or another, they fail to take advantage of their full potential.
 The reason marble flooring is amongst the top choices for a luxurious vibe is that it effortlessly adds sheen to a space like nothing else can.
 In addition, marbles are naturally available in a variety of colours and patterns, regardless of your home’s existing decor.
 In case you want your guest to admire the floor obsessively, opt for flowing abstract patterned tiles.

 2. Burnished Concrete Floor Design